ctg-tme/Video-Device-xAPI-Lab/docs/AV_xAPI.md

         - Define and Declare an `init()` function
             - This function should set the following xAPIs and Values using Macro Syntax
                 - xConfiguration Peripherals InputDevice Mode: On
-                - xCommand Video Matrix Assign ConnectorId: 1 Output: 2
+                - xCommand Video Matrix Assign SourceId: 1 Output: 2

             ??? example "View `init()` function"